Josefinekihlstrom/LauraDay/TESTING.md

 #### Home page
 - Make sure that the circle image and 'About' text are displayed on their own row starting with the circle image *(Not on iPad or iPad Pro)*.
 - Make sure that the three information boxes in the information section are displayed separately on their own row *(Not on iPad or iPad Pro)*.

+#### Products page
+- When on an iPad, make sure that products are shown with a maximum of two on each row and a total of eight on each page. *(This does not apply to iPad Pro)*
+- When on a phone device, make sure that products are shown with a maximum of one on each row and a total of eight on each page.

 ## Bugs
 ### Bugs found during development of the site